By the dLife Editors

 - Tipranivir (Aptivus)

-Statins lower cholesterol levels, and are recommended for most people with type 2 diabetes to reduce risk of heart attack and stroke.
+Statins lower cholesterol levels, and are recommended for most people with type 2 diabetes to reduce the risk of heart attack and stroke.
 The benefits of heart attack and stroke prevention far outweigh the risk of elevating blood sugar.

 - Rosuvastatin (Crestor)